Shuvam1024/shuvam1024-ezNN/README.md

 # The core simpleNN library API

+These are the core public functions in the simpleNN library API

 /// @brief Initializes the simpleNN structure with mode, number of layers, a list of sizes for each layer and a list of activations.
 Note if there are n layers, there needs to be n sizes and n-1 activations provided.
 /// @param nn Pointer to simpleNN structure to be initialized